bfollek/advent2018py/README.md

 * Day 11 - Done.
 Typed.

 My first pass at part2 ran for several minutes without finishing.
 So I took a dive into numpy.
 Its array type was much faster, fast enough to get me a result in under two minutes.
+I'm surprised and pleased to be leveraging Fortran in 2019.